Integralist/Style-Guides/JavaScript Style Guide.md

 …but there is no real organisation/structure of code this way.

+**NOTE: if  you work with me and my team: then you have to follow the AMD rule for the sake of consistency and maintainability**

 ##Application structure

 Having a clear and easy to undestand directory architecture is important.
-I don't like having all my JavaScript files dumped inside a single folder, I prefer having a defined structure for my applications.
+Don't just have all your JavaScript files dumped inside a single folder.
+Instead have a defined structure for your applications.

 The following is an example: